Works for Liveart DK

 EL-O Group Performance

 The performance EL-O that Ayaka created for our performance art festival was realised in collaboration with Stina Hasse and Daniel Cermak-Sassenrath.
-Dressed like old school scientists, the performers set out to raise awareness for the electromagnetic signals that surround us everywhere, in the air we breathe as well as in the things we touch.
-Normally, we cannot see, hear or feel electromagnetic signals.
-The EL-O performance made it possible to experience their beauty in light and sound signals.
+Dressed in lab coats like old school scientists, the performers set out to raise awareness for the electromagnetic signals that surround us everywhere, in the air we breathe as well as in the things we touch.
+Because normally we cannot see, hear or feel electromagnetic signals, the performers converted the signals into light and sound, making their beauty accessible for human senses.

 The second version of the EL-O complex shown at Hitparaden 2 was a solo performance by Ayaka.
 Dressed in a costume of glittering scales, she performed silently in the light of a video that showed mysterious objects, organisms and their movements in closeup.
 With a hand hovering over petri dishes, dark specks moving unpredictably like protozoa or virusses, the multi-layered video suggested experiments performed in a laboratory, or human caresses for non-biological life forms.